Write Lab

 What is the WriteLab?

 The WriteLab provides English tutoring services for writing and formatting to WVC students.
-We have an in-person tutoring space where we invite students to come in and write, do homework, or visit a tutor.
-We also provide students access to an online Canvas extension, the eWriteLab, that offers Zoom appointments and online submissions for virtual tutor help.
+We have two in-person tutoring spaces where we invite students to come in and write, do homework, or visit a tutor.
+We also provide students access to an online Canvas extension, the eWriteLab, that offers online paper reviews and one-on-one Teams Calls for virtual tutor help.

-Both in-person and online, we help you with your writing, whether for English, science, scholarship/college applications, resumés, or any other topic.
+Both in-person and online, we help you with your writing, whether for English, Humanities, Science, scholarship/college applications, resumés, or any other topic.
 We can help you with your writing at various stages of your writing process:

-• your ideas are organized in a way that makes sense or that flow,
+- your ideas are organized in a way that makes sense,

-• your draft is addressing the requirements of the prompt/assignment instructions, and/or
+- your draft is addressing the requirements of the instructions, and/or

 The WriteLab is here to help with all of it!